Buying real estate in South Africa?

 What are other closing costs in South Africa in 2026?

-The single closing cost that tends to surprise foreign buyers in South Africa the most is the exchange control administration fees and the time-consuming documentation process required when transferring funds from overseas, which can add both costs and delays if not planned for in advance.
+The single closing cost item that tends to surprise foreign buyers the most in South Africa is the exchange-control administration and compliance fees charged by banks when processing cross-border fund transfers, which can add unexpected costs and processing delays that local buyers never encounter.

 Are there hidden fees foreigners miss in South Africa right now?